castadon/CipherGame/README.md

 A java program to play to the Cipher part in the TV game "Cifras y Letras".
 Countdown in UK.

-You only need a JVM (1.6 or 1.7) and execute the .jar file
+You only need a JVM (1.6 or 1.7) and execute the .jar file.
+You can also open the project and run FDM.java